 Charlie knew that if he didn’t clear out The Shed, all his precious cargo would get swept up in the massacre, that auction of cheap trinkets, the moment his dad — his boys’ grandfather — sold the place.
-His boys didn’t yet understand the importance of all these trinkets, but they would, right?
-They’d need all of Charlie’s resources soon, wouldn’t they?
-He’d make sure they’d need his stuff… or at least he really wanted to try to make sure.
+His boys played in front.
+His boys didn’t yet understand the importance of all his trinkets, but they would, right?
+They’d need all of Charlie’s resources soon, now wouldn’t they?
+He’d make sure they’d need his stuff soon in case something awful happened.
+The ground rumbled.
+Yes, in case something awful happened.
+He’d make sure they’d know exactly what they got in his will.
+Or at least he really wanted to try and make sure they knew and needed.

 He doubted they cared.

 “The Shed” was this two-story shop up in the front and a rambling mess of warehouse rooms in the back.
 It looked like the first few levels of a poorly designed shipping vessel.
 Its silver sides were not made of true silver but rather that wavy sheet metal you see often on the roofs of… well… sheds.
 This siding had been hand-painted with chrome spray paint.
 Cases of chrome spray paint.
 It had hingelatches and padlocks all over the swinging and sliding doors all down the sides and old factory crosshatch single pane windows and the storefront had one of those easily shatterable glass doors that nominally protected his treasures.
 He’d need to change that door or else his treasure might get taken.